justmars/citation-utils/docs/index.md

 ## Citation

 The `Report` Model from [citation-report](https://github.com/justmars/citation-report) is only one part of a Philippine Supreme Court citation.
-This library will handle the patterns involved with respect to the [Docket][docket-model], for the purpose of creating a [Citation][citation].
+This library will handle the patterns involved with respect to the `Docket`, for the purpose of creating a `Citation`.

 ::: citation_utils.Citation